iqbal-lab/eval_wgs_for_public_health/jenn_results/readme.txt

 grep 1/1 in vcf ---> gardy_f11_pilon_SRR974838.variantsonly.vcf (SEE FILE IN THIS DIRECTORY)

 Then...
-filter on mask file (Carlos' NC018143.2 self-blast repeats in \masks) ---> gardy_f11_pilon_SRR974838.repmasked.variantsonly.vcf (SEE FILE IN THIS DIRECTORY)
+filter using mask file to get rid of variants in 10% of Mtb genome that is super-repetitive (Carlos' NC018143.2 self-blast repeats in \masks) ---> gardy_f11_pilon_SRR974838.repmasked.variantsonly.vcf (SEE FILE IN THIS DIRECTORY)